-Sustainability is absolutely the buzzword of this decade when it comes to fashion.
-We’re no longer satisfied buying whatever catches our eye and giving no thought to where the materials came from, or how the company conducts it’s business.
+Sustainable fashion is a buzzword that only seems to be growing in popularity.
+We’re no longer satisfied buying whatever catches our eye and giving no thought to where the materials came from, or how the company conducts its business.

 In celebration of World Environment Day (that’s today mates) we rounded up some of our favourite Australian brands that are doing their bit for sustainability.

 Glassons are an Aussie fashion label that are highly committed to sustainable fashion.
 Focusing on three pillars of ‘People, Planet and Product’ – Glassons aim to have eliminated 90% of single use plastics by early 2021.
 Already, many of their garments are made from recycled fibres and garment labels are made from 100% recycled cotton.

 Reformation has forever been committed to sustainable fashion – using stuff like rescued deadstock fabric and repurposed vintage clothing to form their designs.
 They’re also big fans of Tencel, a semi-synthetic fibre made from eucalyptus trees which uses five times less land than cotton to produce, and 80% less water to pulp into fibres, viscose and Modal, which are also more environmentally conscious than cotton.
 Oh, and they publish a quarterly sustainability report to consumers.

 Nobody Denim are known for their commitment to ethical manufacturing.
 Their denim garments are produced in Melbourne, with the brand taking care to trace its supply chain and ensure workers are paid a fair wage, all while minimising their carbon footprint.
 They are also accredited by Ethical Clothing Australia and work closely with The Textile Clothing and Footwear Union of Australia (TCFUA).